Please also see my All-Time World Cup Team Index

 GK: Peter Shilton (England)

 Peter Shilton is considered one of the greatest keepers ever.
 He is England's all-time cap record-holder with 125.
 He earned his first cap in 1970 and his last 20 years later in 1990.
-He took England to 4th place in WC 1986.
-He also won two straight European Cups in 1979 and 1980 with Nottingham Forrest.
+He took England to 4th place in the 1986 World Cup.
+He played for 11 different clubs in his career, all in England.
+He won two straight European Cups in 1979 and 1980 with Nottingham Forrest.
+He was PFA Players' Player of the Year: 1977–78, an award rarely won by a goalkeeper.

 GK: Pat Jennings (N.Ireland)